evolvingstuff/SeqMNIST/README.md

-This is a quick implementation of row-by-row sequential MNIST, using [PyTorch Lightning](https://github.com/williamFalcon/pytorch-lightning).
+This is a quick implementation of sequential MNIST, using [PyTorch Lightning](https://github.com/williamFalcon/pytorch-lightning).

 #### Visualization